An official website of the United States government

 PLEASE REVIEW ALL INFORMATION BELOW PRIOR TO SUBMITTING TOUR REQUESTs

-CARRIER TOURS ARE FULLY BOOKED UNTIL JULY 2023.
+CARRIER TOURS ARE FULLY BOOKED THROUGH APRIL 2024.

-WE ONLY HOST TOURS ON THE U.S. EAST COAST.
+WE ONLY COORDINATE TOURS ON THE U.S. EAST COAST

-Commander, Naval Air Force Atlantic Public Affairs Office schedules tours of aircraft carriers and squadrons to academic, government, civic, youth, professional, and business groups, or those with a sponsor that has base access to Norfolk Naval Station, based on group size and carrier/squadron availability.
-Please keep in mind that tours are limited to a maximum group size of 50, are not scheduled on Sundays, holidays, or more than 6 months in advance, and require a MINIMUM 3 weeks notice.
+Commander, Naval Air Force Atlantic Public Affairs Office schedules tours of aircraft carriers and squadrons to qualifying groups based on group category, size, and carrier/squadron availability.
+Please keep in mind that tours are limited to a maximum group size of 50, are not scheduled on Sundays, holidays, or more than 6 months in advance, and require a MINIMUM 4 weeks notice.
 Carrier and squadron tours are approximately one hour and 30 minutes in length, depending on your group size, mobility, and how inquisitive guests may be.
-Please be advised that your tour group may be combined with other tour groups.
+Independent tour requests may be combined together in order to optimize the reach of a tour effort, but groups must be flexible with their tour date to allow for maximum participation.

 Attire: We recommend casual attire, and long sleeve shirts.
 Please do not wear skirts, heels or open-toed shoes.
 There will be a lot of walking and stair climbing during your 90-minute tour and tennis shoes are strongly recommended.